Adler1312/LA1200/README.md

 Willkommen zum Random Number game

-My goal to program a first c# game where the user guesses a randomdly generated number.
+My goal to program a first c# game where the user guesses generated a random number.